-©2021 by the Master Builders Association of King and Snohomish Counties.
+Copyright 2024 by the Master Builders Association of King and Snohomish Counties.
 All rights reserved.
 No part of this publication may be reproduced in any form, or by any means, without the written permission of the copyright holders.

-422B

-Photo: Seattle Home Photography.

 TABLE OF CONTENTS

 Introduction 2

 Section One: Requirements 7

 Section Two: Site and Water 13

-Section Three: Energy Efficiency
+Section Three: Energy Efficiency 96

-Section Four: Health and Indoor Air Quality
+Section Four: Health and Indoor Air Quality 124

-Section Five: Materials Efficiency
+Section Five: Materials Efficiency 169

-Section Six: Equity and Social Justice
+Section Six: Equity and Social Justice 243

+Section Seven: Carbon Reduction 287

-Section Seven: Operation, Maintenance & Homeowner Education
+Section Eight: Operation, Maintenance & Homeowner Education 296

-Section Eight: Built Green Brand Promotion
+Section Nine: Built Green® Brand Promotion 304

-INTRODUCTION This handbook contains specific, detailed interpretation information about how projects can meet each credit in the 2021 Single-Family/Townhome New Construction Checklist.
-For each credit the handbook identifies the party responsible for meeting the credit item, the intent behind the credit, the performance requirement, point breakdown, when the credit should be verified, cross references to other related credits or star-level requirements and resources.
+Introduction This handbook contains specific, detailed interpretation information about how projects can meet each credit in the 2024 Single-Family/Townhome New Construction Checklist.
+For each credit the handbook identifies the party responsible for meeting the credit item, the intent behind the credit, the performance requirement, point breakdown, when the credit should be verified, and cross references to other related credits or star-level requirements and resources.
 ABOUT THE BUILT GREEN PROGRAM Built Green is a holistic green home certification of the Master Builders Association of King and Snohomish Counties, developed in partnership with King County, Snohomish County, and other government agencies in Washington State.
 It was originally founded in 1999.
-Since then, over 21,000 projects and 40,000 housing units have been certified.
+Since then, over 25,000 projects and 47,000 housing units have been certified.
 Built Green also serves as a network of architects, builders, developers, remodelers, subcontractors, product suppliers, lenders, and others involved in the green building industry.
 It is a resource on the human and environmental benefits of green building as well.
-Built Green certifies residential construction of all kinds, with checklists for: singlefamily/townhomes, multifamily buildings, remodels, refits, and communities.
+Built Green certifies residential construction of all kinds, with checklists for single-family/townhomes, multifamily buildings, remodels, refits, and communities.
 Built Green's mission is to serve as the driving force for environmentally sound design, construction, and development practices in Washington's cities and communities.
 BUILT GREEN PROCESS All companies seeking to certify their project must join Built Green as a member.
 Additionally, all projects must receive third-party verification.
 A list of approved verifiers and how to join can be found on builtgreen.net.
-To achieve a requisite star-level, the required Credit items and point thresholds for that level must be met.
+To achieve a requisite star-level, the required action items and point thresholds for that level must be met.
 These are described in detail in this handbook.
 Built Green Certification Program Administrators:

 Western Washington (west of Cascades) Built Green projects and builders enroll with Master Builders Association of King and Snohomish Counties' Built Green program.
 Eastern Washington (east of Cascades) Built Green projects and builders enroll with the Home Builders Association of Tri-Cities' Built Green program.
 The following diagram outlines the certification process: